krashen/node-react-admin/README.md

-# Full-stack admin page using Node, Reactjs, Redux, Typescript and Bootstrap
+# Full-stack admin app with Node, Reactjs, Redux, Typescript and Bootstrap

 Node back-end provides multiple endpoints, all of them consumed by front-end: